Yoctol/bottender/docs/channel-viber-routing.md

 All available routes in `viber` that recognize different kind of events:

-- `viber` - triggers the action when receiving any Viber events.
+- `viber.any` - triggers the action when receiving any Viber events.
 - `viber.message` - triggers the action when receiving Viber `message` events.
 - `viber.subscribed` - triggers the action when receiving Viber `subscribed` events.
 - `viber.unsubscribed` - triggers the action when receiving Viber `unsubscribed` events.